joergmlpts/nature-id/README.md

 This repository provides Python code that identifies plants, birds, and insects in photos.

-This project was inspired by the amazing progress in identifying plants, animals and mushrooms in photos that has been made by [iNaturalist](https://iNaturalist.org) in the past years.
-The iNaturalist team has trained machine learning models with their vast collection of photos and research-grade identifications.
-In 2019, iNaturalist released [Seek by iNaturalist](https://www.inaturalist.org/pages/seek_app) which identifies photos offline on the phone and identifies to a higher level than species when an identification to species cannot be made.
+This project was inspired by the amazing progress in identifying plants, animals and mushrooms in photos that has been made by [iNaturalist](https://iNaturalist.org) in recent years in identifying plants, animals, and fungi from photographs.
+The iNaturalist team has trained machine learning models with their large collection of photos and research-grade identifications.
+In 2019, iNaturalist released [Seek by iNaturalist](https://www.inaturalist.org/pages/seek_app) which identifies photos offline on the phone and identifies to a higher level than species when a species identification cannot be made.

 Google provides three models that have been trained with iNaturalist data - classification models for plants, birds, and insects.
 These Google models can be downloaded and used with Google's `TensorFlow` and `TensorFlow Lite` tools.

-This code is based on the trained models that Google provides.
-It has been written to experiment with identification of species from photos and to give Seek's approach a try and compute probabilities across the taxonomic hierarchy.
+This code is based on the trained models provided by Google.
+It was written to experiment with identifying species from photos and to try out Seek's approach to calculating probabilities across the taxonomic hierarchy.

 This tool `nature_id.py` has been tested on Linux and Windows.
-It likely works on macOS as well.
+It should also work on MacOS.

 ## Usage

 This is a command-line tool.
-It is called with photos or directories that contain photos and identifies the plants, birds, and insects in these pictures.
+It is invoked with images or directories containing images and identifies the plants, birds, and insects in those images.

 Here is an example.
 This is the command for Linux and macOS: